maryash/maryash.github.io/135/projects/project_02.md

 ## Phase III

-### In addition to the functionality of phases 1 and II, print a list of words that can be obtained by **replacing** just one phoneme &mdash; words made up of exactly the same sequence of phonemes with just one of them different.
+### In addition to the functionality of phases I and II, print a list of words that can be obtained by **replacing** just one phoneme &mdash; words made up of exactly the same sequence of phonemes with just one of them different.
 Example:

 ```